A few days prior to the course start date, you will receive instructions on how to log in to our online learning platform called 'OnQ'.

-Our programs have been evaluated and approved by TQS as complete packages.
+Our programs have been evaluated and approved by the British Columbia Teacher Qualification Service (TQS) as complete packages.
 At this time, transfer courses from other programs or universities are not accepted.

-Tuition fee for each course in the certificate program is CAN$745.
-Fees are paid online on a course-by-course basis.
+Tuition fees for each course in the certificate program is $735 (CAD).
+Fees are paid per course, per term via our online payment system in SOLUS.

-The BC Teacher Qualification Service recognizes these Queen’s certificates as one-year post-graduate integrated programs in education.
+The BC Teacher Qualification Service recognizes Queen’s certificates as 'one-year post-graduate integrated programs in education'.
 Completion of these course packages may qualify BC-certified teachers for a teaching category upgrade within the BC provincial framework.
 If a category upgrade is one of your considerations for pursuing a Queen’s post-graduate certificate program, we recommend that you consult the BC Teacher Qualification Service before applying.

 It is possible to complete a post-graduate certificate program (five courses) in just under a year.
 While the BC Teacher Qualification Service allows up to ten years to complete the requirements, we encourage our candidates to finish within three years.

-Applicants to the Professional Master of Education (PME) degree program qualify for advanced standing in PME 800 (Self-Regulated Learning) and/or PME 811 (Innovation in Teaching and Learning) if they have successfully completed post-graduate certificates through CTE at Queen's.
+Applicants to the Professional Master of Education (PME) degree program qualify for advanced standing in PME 800 (Self-Regulated Learning) and/or PME 811 (Innovation in Teaching and Learning) if they have successfully completed a post-graduate certificate through the COntinuing Teacher Education Office at Queen's.

-To be considered for advanced standing, submit a written with your application to the PME program.
+To be considered for advanced standing, please submit a written statement with your application to the PME program.

-You can download the application letter to be submitted with you PME application: BC PME Application Letter
+You can download the application letter to be submitted with your PME application here: PME Application Letter

 Graduate Studies and Research Office